-Written by Worthington Law Firm on October 9, 2019
+Written by Jim Worthington on October 9, 2019

 The cardboard boxes haven’t been recycled yet, and you still can’t find your kitchen gadgets.
 Do you really need to be thinking about your estate plan?
 Yes.
 That’s the short answer.
 The more important question is: How quickly do you need to take care of this?

 Moving and retiring are both major sources of stress, so moving to a new state as part of your retirement provides a double dose of stress.
 In addition to dealing with the psychological toll of a move, you also need to handle stressful, time-consuming tasks like utility set-ups; voter, driver’s license and vehicle tag registrations; and new doctor visits.
 With all of this on your “Just Moved To Do” list, do you need to rush out and find a new lawyer?

 The short answer here is “No” — unless your move was for immediate medical needs.
 Finding a new estate planning lawyer isn’t as urgent as establishing your new household because states generally accept wills, trusts, and powers of attorney signed in other states by residents of those other states.